Adina (singer)

-Adina Thembi Ndamse (born 3 October 1989) better known by her stage name Adina is a Ghanaian-South African singer, songwriter, actress and sometimes a model.
+Adina Thembi Ndamse (born 3 October 1989) better known by her stage name Adina is a Ghanaian-South African singer, songwriter, actress and a model.
 She was the winner of music reality show Stars of the Future in 2008.
-Her eighth music single titled "Too Late" won her two awards – Record of the Year and Best Female Vocalist of the Year at the 2018 Vodafone Ghana Music Awards in Ghana.
+Her eighth music single titled "Too Late" won her two awards – Record of the Year and Best Female Vocalist of the Year at the 2018 Vodafone Ghana Music Awards.
 In March 2021, she was among the Top 30 Most Influential Women in Music by the 3Music Awards Women's Brunch.
+Her masterpiece Araba was adjudged the winner of Album of the year at the 22^{nd} Vodafone Ghana Music Awards (VGMAs).
+Adina is also one of the most awarded female artists from the Ghana music awards.
+She has collaborated with artists including Sarkodie, Teephlow, Stonebwoy, Kuame Eugene, DJ Shiwaawa, Kofi Kinaata, Kidi.

-Early life and music career
+Early life and career

 Adina started singing when she was a young girl.
 She had her senior high school education at the Wesley Girls High School and then moved to Central University where she obtained a degree in Environmental and Development Studies.
 Growing up as a kid she joined the National Theater Choir where she got to perform at Kidafest and Fun World shows.

 She shot to prominence in the Ghana music scene when she competed in the music reality show 'Stars of the Future' organized by Charter House Ghana and eventually became the winner.
 She was 19 years old when won stars of the future show.
 She performed online concerts during the COVID-19 lock down.

+Fashion

+Adina also owns a fashion brand called Thembi Republic.
+In 2013, she was also made a brand ambassador to the fashion brand AfroMod Trends.

 Personal life

-Adina's parents are Richard Sekumbuzo Ndamse, South African, and Ghanaian Mercy Ndamse.
+Adina's parents are Richard Sekumbuzo Ndamse, a South African doctor, and Ghanaian mother, Mercy Ndamse.

+Surviving fibroids

+Adina underwent surgery in 2021 to remove 16 uterine fibroids, an experience she described as scary.
+Following her diagnosis, Adina decided to use her platform to create awareness on fibroids, which included hosting a concert.